 Who exactly is a troll?

-Trolls come in several shapes and flavors, and I categorize them this way:
+Trolls come in several shapes and flavors:

 - Preachers.
 They come to lord over everyone else with their alleged moral superiority.
 Like people who drop by a beauty website only to lecture everyone about the evils of wearing makeup.